Grenfell Tower: Man admits posting grossly offensive model video

 The 49-year-old will be sentenced at a later date.

-Bussetti was previously found not guilty of posting the video following a two-day trial in August 2019 but the Crown Prosecution Service (CPS) appealed against the verdict.
+Bussetti was previously found not guilty of posting the video at a two-day trial in August 2019 but the Crown Prosecution Service (CPS) appealed against the verdict.

 His acquittal was later quashed by the High Court.

-The magistrates court heard he filmed the footage, which was taken at an annual bonfire party hosted by a friend in November 2018, and was shared in WhatsApp groups.
+The magistrates court heard Bussetti filmed the footage, which was taken at an annual bonfire party hosted by a friend in November 2018, and posted it in two WhatsApp groups - one football-related and one for a holiday group.

-It prompted outrage when it was shared widely online and made the national news, and was criticised as "vile" by a relative of one of the 72 victims of the disaster in west London.
+It prompted outrage when it was then shared widely online and made the national news, and was criticised as "vile" by a relative of one of the 72 victims of the disaster in west London.

 The court heard direct and indirect references were made in Bussetti's footage about the residents of Grenfell Tower.